-Background: how the Board is organized (chart PDF)
+Background: how the Board is organized (organization chart (PDF)).

 The Board of Directors is comprised of University of Waterloo staff members who volunteer their time.
 There are a total of nine board members.
 Six directors are elected into a three year term.
 A President-elect will be elected into a three year cycle moving from President-elect, to President, to Past President:

 - President (one year full-time term with a $10K stipend)

 - Director (three year term)

 The Board will appoint the officer positions of Secretary and Treasurer from the directorship based on interest and inclination.

 - Attend UWSA Board meetings twice per month (approximately) to oversee that the Board is performing business appropriately and according to UWSA mandate.

 - Directors have the opportunity for membership on one university wide committee where Board membership is required.
 Committees typically meet once or twice per month.
 For example:

 - Three directors sit on the Staff Relations Committee (SRC) along with the President, President-elect and Past President, and